Banabyte/server-rules/familyguy.md

 6. Mic Spam or Chat Spam is not allowed
 7. One-Way props are not allowed
 8. Do not lie in an admin sit, always tell the truth
+9. Do not Prop-Abuse
-10. Prop-Surfing is not allowed
+10. Prop-Surfing
-11. Prop-Block is not allowed
+11. Prop-Block
-12. Prop-Spam is not allowed
+12. Prop-Spam
-13. Spawning Props in other people’s bases is not allowed
+13. Spawning Props in other people’s bases
 14. Do not Fading-Door-Abuse
 15. You can only kidnap people for 15 minutes, after that you must let them go or kill them.